alelievr/Modern-Rendering-Introduction/PlaneIntersection.md

 If the plane crosses the origin, the equation can be simplified by removing the ${\color{orange}\mathbf{p_0}}$ term, this simplification is often done in calculation because we can easily subtract the origin of our plane to the arbitrary point we're evaluating.

 One interesting thing to notice is that when solving the plane equation with an arbitrary point, the result is a single value representing the distance between the plane and the point.
 In itself this equation can be called a Signed Distance Field function because it gives us the distance to the line for any point in space.
-We'll probably see that in a future chapiter.
+We'll probably see that in a future chapter.

 ## Line / Vector Definition